 Here are some easy steps to start:

-1. Observe set an intention to observe your emotions:
+1. Set an intention to observe your emotions:

 While this sounds simple, it’s actually very difficult because we rarely observe our emotions before responding to them.
 You may think you don’t have an emotional addiction because it seems like it’s just part of “you.”